whyboris/utilitarianism.net/content/objections-to-utilitarianism/_index.md

 We employ each of these arguments, where appropriate, to respond to the specific objections listed below.
 (Students are encouraged, when reading an objection, to anticipate how to apply the utilitarian’s toolkit to address the objection at hand.)

-## Specific Objections Against Utilitarianism
+## Specific Objections to Utilitarianism

 In separate articles, we discuss the following critiques of utilitarianism: